 Promoting non-regular employees to regular employees

-In FY2017, we changed the status of our “semi-regular employees,” who had fixed-term employment contracts, to “regional limited employees” without a fixed term.
-The Group also conducts a test once a year for highly motivated non-regular employees wishing to become regular employees.
-In FY2020, three non-regular employees, both men and women, were promoted to regular employees.
+The Group conducts a test once a year for highly motivated non-regular employees wishing to become regular employees.
+In FY2021, eight non-regular employees, both men and women, have passed the test.
 We will continue to actively promote talented and highly motivated individuals to regular employee status through this system.

 Encouragement of program use

-In the Fuji Oil Group, the top management always delivers strong messages promoting diversity.
-Meanwhile, high importance is also placed on employees heightening their own awareness and taking action.
-Rather than pursuing mere superficial results, we aim to achieve diversity, which is firmly rooted in our corporate culture and fully understood and accepted by our employees.
+When it comes to promoting DE&I in the Fuji Oil Group, we place great importance on the autonomy of employees in heightening their own awareness and taking action.
+Rather than pursuing mere superficial results, we aim to achieve a form of DE&I that is firmly rooted in our corporate culture and fully understood and accepted by our employees.

 At Fuji Oil Co., Ltd., in FY2016 we launched the Creative Work Project (currently the CWORK Promotion Committee) to promote work style reform, which is essential for achieving diversity.
-Aiming to reduce the total work hours by raising productivity and improving work-life balance, we are promoting four reform initiatives: attitude reform, operational reform, system reform and workplace reform.
+Aiming to reduce the total work hours by raising productivity and improving work-life balance, we have implemented four reform initiatives over the roughly five years through April 2022: attitude reform, operational reform, system reform and workplace reform.

-By the end of June 2021, we have received the following external recognition for our diversity initiatives:
+By the end of June 2022, we received the following external recognition for our diversity initiatives: